Vietnamese irredentism: Background

-Greater Vietnam irredentism
+Greater Vietnamese irredentism

-China
+China and origin of Chinese civilizations

-Due to historical conflict and numerous territorial changes with China, especially regarding Baiyue, some Vietnamese have irredentist claim to part of southern China.
+Due to historical conflict and numerous territorial changes with China, especially regarding Baiyue, some Vietnamese nationalists have irredentist claims to parts of southern China.
+Some pushed far as claiming the first founding civilization in the Yellow River Basin including the Xia, the Shang, and the Zhou dynasties being of Vietnamese/Baiyue origins.

-The claim of Chinese territory was thought to have come from the era of Tây Sơn dynasty in late 1790s, when Emperor Quang Trung sought to claim entire of southern China's Hainan, Guangxi and Guangdong to be parts of Vietnamese territory dated from ancient Baiyue inhabitants before the Qin dynasty's southward expansion.
-However, the irredentist claim would soon die out following Quang Trung's death and it was not until 20th century that Vietnamese nationalism began to rise that saw its revival.

-In the early 20th century, a Vietnamese Jesuit and nationalist, Lương Kim Định, published an annual of Vietnamese history and culture, where he claimed that the Huaxia culture that China has obtained could be traced from ancient Vietnamese, and Chinese state's cultural acquisition was the result of Chinese imperialism, and Vietnamese nation had been much larger and deeper inside Chinese territory, began from the beneath of Yangtze, citing entire of southern China as part of Vietnamese territory.

-Vietnamese nationalists also pointed from its irredentist movement of the ancient pride, when General Lý Thường Kiệt conquered southern China at 1075 before retreating to Vietnam a year later, and several times have stressed the desire to reclaim the land, and that the people of South China have not forgotten its Vietnamese origin.

 Laos and Cambodia

 Being fellow neighbors, Laos and Cambodia have long been seen as backwaters of Vietnam due to being strongly under prey of Vietnamese influence, even though Laos and Cambodia are culturally distinct from Vietnam.

 In the past, Vietnam had fought and managed to control and influence both Laos and Cambodia, with the former experienced longer Vietnamese domination after several conflicts.
 Meanwhile, the latter was slowly absorbed to Vietnamese influence in 17th century, but it was not until 19th century that Vietnam finally established its control and wrecking Siam together.
 In all of Vietnam's irredentist sentiment to Laos and Cambodia, its sentiment toward Cambodia is the strongest and most hostile one, often led to conflict between two countries.
 The most recent Cambodian–Vietnamese War was an example.

-Meanwhile, in recently, the East Laos meme is often being used to represent Vietnam and is frequently used by Vietnamese internet users during its looming tensions with China.
-Although the meaning is mostly memetic, it sometimes caused controversy that Vietnam attempted to reinforce its control of Laos by mimicking the latter's name, given Vietnam's large population and the Laotian communist regime being a puppet of the Vietnamese.
+Meanwhile, in recently, the East Laos (Đông Lào) meme, which was made as a joke corresponding to the fact that Vietnam is the only country bordering Laos to the East, is often being used to (sarcastically) represent Vietnam and is frequently used by Vietnamese internet users during its looming tensions with China.
+Although the meaning is mostly memetic, it sometimes caused controversy that Vietnam attempted to reinforce its control of Laos by mimicking the latter's name, given Vietnam's large population and the state of Lao PDR is generally under significant Vietnamese influence, sometimes even considered as a Vietnam's puppet state by a number of Laotian ultra-nationalists and/or anti-communists.

+There are also half-jokes made by Vietnamese ultranationalists about reviving a so-called Indochinese Union with Vietnamese dominance over Laos and Cambodia, comparable to the idea of Russia's major influence inside the Soviet Union.